brianjohannes/compression/README.txt

   (ex.
 150 repeats of 0 would be [127 0 23 0] not [150 0])

 The decompression algorithm reverses the run-length encoding
+- Copy the compressed buffer to a new memory location to avoid overwriting
 - Values > 127 are isolated values, so just subtract 128
-- Values <= 127 are runs, so record the run length and value then write the value for the length of the run
+- Values <= 127 are run lengths which will be followed directly by the run value, record the run value into each memory location for the length of the run